campfireunion/docs/docs/1.0/flipside/how-tos/other/how-to-export-motion-capture-data.md

 # How to export motion capture data

-> Note: Data exports are a subscription-only feature of the desktop version of Flipside Studio.
+> Note: Data exports are a subscription-only feature of the desktop version of Flipside.

-Here's how to export motion capture data from Flipside Studio:
+Here's how to export motion capture data from Flipside:

 **Step 1.** Select and load the recording in the **Recordings** menu for the motion capture data you want to export.

-**Step 2.** Take your headset off and look at Flipside Studio's user switcher interface on your desktop.
+**Step 2.** Take your headset off and look at Flipside's user switcher interface on your desktop.

 **Step 3.** Click on the button with the recording's name along the bottom of the desktop switcher interface.
 This will bring up the **Take Editor** menu.